Genivia/ugrep/README.md

                   Perform case insensitive matching, unless a pattern is specified with a literal upper case ASCII letter.

            --json Output file matches in JSON.
-If -H, -n, -k, or -b is specified, additional values are output.
+When -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

            -K [MIN,][MAX], --range=[MIN,][MAX], --min-line=MIN, --max-line=MAX